BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_16.md

 !shop("Critical Capture (Left)", ["Repeat Ball", "Luxury Ball", "Dusk Ball", "Heal Ball", "Quick Ball", "Dream Ball", "Cherish Ball", "Level Ball", "Lure Ball"])

-Talk to the other person in here and he will take the Corrupted Poké Ball we found a long time ago as well as a Magnet Powder.
+Talk to the other person in here and he will take the Corrupted Poke Ball we found a long time ago as well as a Magnet Powder.
 You'll get **Ralts**!

 Enter the Sweet Kiss Candy store.